 - Therapists help patients identify existing strengths to construct a personal model of resilience.

 - Patient-generated imagery and metaphors are particularly potent to help the patient remember and creatively employ new positive qualities.

-- Behavioral experiments are designed in which the goal is to stay resilient rather than to achieve problem resolution.
+- Behavioral experiments are designed in which the goal is to stay resilient rather than to achieve a resolution to the problem.

-- Therapists use constructive therapy methods and interview practices including increased use of smiling and silence.
+- Therapists use constructive therapy methods and interview practices, including the increased use of smiling and silence.